Marocchinate: Background

 Until 1944 the Italian government showed interest and preoccupation for the violence and gathered information about the victims.
-By December 1948 there were 30,000 cases submitted to Italian authorities but funds were scarce because of war indemnities Italy had to pay to France and this issue was an obstacle on the restoration of diplomatic relations with France.
+By December 1948 there were 10,000 cases submitted to Italian authorities but funds were scarce because of war indemnities Italy had to pay to France and this issue was an obstacle on the restoration of diplomatic relations with France.
 For these reasons many demands were rejected and the victims had to prove permanent physical damage.

 Mass rape

-Monte Cassino was captured by the Allies on May 18, 1944.
-The next night, thousands of Goumiers and other colonial troops scoured the slopes of the hills surrounding the town and the villages of Southern Lazio.
-Italian victims' associations such as Associazione Nazionale Vittime delle Marocchinate alleged that 60,000 women, ranging in age from 11 to 86, suffered from violence, when village after village came under control of the Goumiers.
+Monte Cassino was captured by the Allies on 18 May 1944.
+The next night, thousands of Goumiers and other French colonial troops scoured the villages of Southern Latium.
+Italian victims' associations such as Associazione Nazionale Vittime delle Marocchinate alleged that 12,000 women, ranging in age from 11 to 86, suffered from violence, when village after village came under control of the Goumiers.
 Estimates made by the Italian Ministry of Defence in 1997 set the figure at 2,000 to 3,000 female victims.
 The number of men killed has been estimated at 800.
-Due to incomplete reports of the crimes, a precise account is impossible.
+The number of children born as a result of the Marocchinate is hard to estimate.

 The mayor of Esperia, a comune in the Province of Frosinone, reported that in his town, 700 women out of 2,500 inhabitants were raped, resulting in many deaths.
 According to Italian victims associations, a total of more than 7,000 civilians, including children, were raped by Goumiers.
-Baris considers the figure of twelve thousand women raped provided by the Communist women's organization Unione Donne Italiane to be credible; this is in contrast to the Italian Senate's two thousand women.
+Baris considers the figure of twelve thousand women raped provided by the Communist women's organization Unione Donne Italiane to be credible; this is in contrast to later estimates of two thousand women.